Kanorade/comp307ass2/README.md

 It will display the weights of the neural network for the first 100 iterations with the traning data; or earlier if a conversion has occured.
 It will then test the accuracy of the NN model using the test file provided.

 ## Part 2: Genetic Programming for Symbolic Regression
-Using genetic programing to evolve a mathematical function.
+Using Genetic Programing (GP) to evolve a mathematical function.
 ### Dataset
 The goal is to use to GP to discover a mathematical function most closely match the provides (x,y) coordinates provided in regression.txt found in the Resources directory.